kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 ### Accessing the Player Interface

-In order to access the player controls and interface, you can use jQuery class selectors.
-The player also provides methods to access its main DOM elements:
+In order to access the Player controls and interface, you can use jQuery class selectors.
+The Player also provides methods to access its main DOM elements:

-* `getInterface()`: returns a jQuery object representing the entire player interface
+* `getInterface()`: returns a jQuery object representing the entire Player interface
 * `getVideoHolder()`: returns a jQuery object representing the video holder DIV containing the video display and all elements displayed over the video
 * `getVideoDisplay()`: returns a jQuery object representing the DIV holding the video object
-* `getControlBarContainer()`: returns a jQuery object representing the bottom control bar holding the player controls
+* `getControlBarContainer()`: returns a jQuery object representing the bottom control bar holding the Player controls
 * `getTopBarContainer()`: returns a jQuery object representing the top control bar
 * `getPlayerPoster()`: returns a jQuery object representing the video poster image